encode/django-rest-framework/docs/api-guide/serializers.md

 ## Specifying which fields to include

-It is strongly recommended that you explicitly set all fields that should be edited in the serializer using the `fields` attribute.
-Failure to do so can easily lead to security problems when a serializer unexpectedly allows a user to set certain fields, especially when new fields are added to a model.
+If you only want a subset of the default fields to be used in a model serializer, you can do so using `fields` or `exclude` options, just as you would with a `ModelForm`.
+It is strongly recommended that you explicitly set all fields that should be serialized using the `fields` attribute.
+This will make it less likely to result in unintentionally exposing data when your models change.

-The alternative approach would be to include all fields automatically, or blacklist only some.
-This fundamental approach is known to be much less secure and has led to serious exploits on major websites (e.g. [GitHub][github-vuln-blog]).

-There are, however, two shortcuts available for cases where you can guarantee these security concerns do not apply to you:
+For example:

+    class AccountSerializer(serializers.ModelSerializer):
+        class Meta:
+            model = Account
+            fields = ('id', 'account_name', 'users', 'created')

-1. Set the `fields` attribute to the special value `'__all__'` to indicate that all fields in the model should be used.
+You can also set the `fields` attribute to the special value `'__all__'` to indicate that all fields in the model should be used.

 For example: